Certified Local Government Program (CLG)

 CALCLG-L is maintained by the California State Office of Historic Preservation and is one of the ways we disseminate CLG program information and provide technical assistance to CLGs.
 It also serves as an open forum for the posting of questions by list members and discussion of issues of interest to CLGs.

-This list is open to Office of Historic Preservation staff, local government CLG coordinators, planners, members of local historical review commissions or boards, and other local government employees or volunteers who have professional responsibilities or interests related to the Certified Local Government Program.
+This list is open to Office of Historic Preservation staff, local government CLG coordinators, planners, members of local historical review commissions or boards, and other local government employees or volunteers who have professional responsibilities or interests related to their Certified Local Government Program.
 Guest memberships are available to staff members of cities who are considering or in the process of becoming CLGS.